Bin-Chen-Lab/spider/README.md

 ```

 # SPIDER usage with sample data
-If you have created the conda environment as previously described, first enter the conda environment by typing the following command in the terminal:
+Enter the conda environment by typing the following command in the terminal:
 ```
 conda activate SPIDER
 ```